Helabrak/NLP-Challenge--Sentiment-analysis-/README.md

 ### Deployment:
-- Deployment using Streamlit is planned
+- Currently trying to use dash